Tejas-12413/Tejas-12413/README.md

-👋 Hey there!
-I'm Tejas, a passionate tech lover diving into the world of code and creativity.
-With a knack for crafting digital experiences, I'm constantly exploring the latest in web development and technology.
+👋 Hi there!
+I'm Tejas, an avid tech enthusiast diving deep into the realms of coding and creativity.
+With a passion for crafting digital experiences, I'm always exploring the latest in web development and technology.

-🌱 I'm all about programming, tech, and the theories of the Big Bang.
-When I'm not immersed in lines of code, you'll find me exploring the great outdoors, surrounded by nature and animals(cAT person 🐱).
+🌱 My interests lie in programming, technology, and the theories of the Big Bang.
+When I'm not absorbed in lines of code, you'll find me out in nature, surrounded by animals (total cat person 🐱).

-⚡️ Proud Potterhead and anime enthusiast, I enjoy diving into the magical worlds of Hogwarts and the captivating stories of anime.
+⚡️ Proud Potterhead and anime lover, I enjoy immersing myself in the magical worlds of Hogwarts and the captivating stories of anime.

-✨ Let's connect and build something awesome together! <br>
+✨ Let's connect and collaborate on some amazing projects! <br>
-<br>Contact me :<br>Email : <i><strong>tejuk.1508@gmail.com<br>Discord : digi_vert2</strong></i>
+<br>Contact me:<br>Email: <i><strong>tejuk.1508@gmail.com<br>Discord: digi_vert2</strong></i>